getodk/governance/TAB-GOVERNANCE.md

 # Technical Advisory Board

-The Technical Advisory Board (TAB) represents the ODK community of end users and implementers.
+The Technical Advisory Board (TAB) represents the broader ODK community.
 It reviews and gives feedback on major roadmap decisions, new designs, specfications, features, and protocol changes.
 See the [Governance Overview](README.md) for more information on the TAB's place in the ODK project and community.

 ## Membership

 TAB membership will be determined via a public application process.
 The application requirements will focus on relevant experience, contributions to the suite ecosystem, and availability to provide technical direction to the suite.

 Members will be elected by a 2/3rds (rounded up) majority of the current TAB and serve for a term of 2 years, unless they resign or are removed.
+Elections are typically held yearly in March and typically half of TAB is up for election.

-The TAB must have at least three members, but there is no fixed size.
+The TAB must have one permanent member from Get ODK Inc and at least two elected members, but there is no fixed size.
 The expected target is between 6 and 12, from a minimum of 3 separate organizations, to ensure long-term sustainability, adequate coverage of important areas of expertise, and ability to make decisions efficiently.

 There is no specific set of requirements or qualifications for TAB membership beyond these rules.